FZZT branes and non-singlets of Matrix Quantum Mechanics: Connections with Liouville theory

 We also observe that the free energy normalization prefactor has some very interesting combinatorial interpretation, since it is also based on the completeness relation)~\ref{charactercompleteness} for Schur's symmetric polynomials (or characters) \bea \exp\left( \sum_{n \geq 1} n t_n t_{-n} \right) =\prod_{\a=1}^{N_f} \prod_{i, j \geq 0}^\infty \frac{1}{1- y^{(\a)}_i y^{(\a)}_j} =\prod_{\a=1}^{N_f} \sum_\l s_\l(y^{(\a)}) s_\l(y^{(\a)}) \, , \quad \text{with}\, , \nn \\ t_n =- t_{-n}=\sum_{\a=1}^{N_f} \frac{\sum_{i \geq 0} (y^{(\a)}_i)^n}{n}\, , \quad y^{(\a)}_i = e^{-\beta (m_\a +\omega \e_i)} \, , \eea where the sum is over all partitions $\l$.
 In this formula we have $\e_i$ the oscillator energy levels (with $\omega = i$ for the inverted oscillator).

 If we then restrict to the case of equal masses, we precisely match the Liouville computation of the winding modes free energy~\ref{winding1flavor} and~\ref{winding1flavorgrand}, since \be \sum_{n=1}^\infty n t_n t_{-n} = -N_f^2 \sum_{n=1}^\infty \frac{e^{-2 \beta m n}}{n} \frac{1}{\sin^2(\beta n/2)} =N^2_f \sum_{n=0}^\infty (n+1) \log (1 - e^{-2 \beta m} q^{n+1}) \, , \ee is precicely the grand free energy of non-interacting vortices~\ref{winding1flavor},~\ref{winding1flavorgrand} upon identifying $2 m= \sigma$.
 This piece of the free energy scales as $\sim N_f^2$, which points to the presence of the $N_f \times N_f$ fundamental/antifundamental degrees of freedom.
-Another interesting point is that it is the same irrespective if we use fundamental bosons or fermions.
-We would like to understand in more detail the physical significance of this vortex free energy term in the large $N_f$ limit, since it has the correct scaling for a deconfined phase when $N_f \sim N \rightarrow \infty$ which means that it could account for a 2-d black hole entropy in a combinatorial microscopic fashion arising from the wound string degrees of freedom. \\ \\ The $\tau$ function or grand canonical partition function obeys the difference equation~\ref{differenceequation} discussed in appendix~\ref{hierarchies} which is actually a particular discrete analogue of the Toda equation (also known as Hirota-Miwa equation from the work of~\cite{Hirota:1981,Miwa:1982}).
+Another interesting point is that it is the same irrespective of using fundamental bosons or fermions.
+We would like to understand in more detail the physical significance of this vortex free energy term in the large $N_f$ limit, since it has the correct scaling for a deconfined phase when $N_f \sim N \rightarrow \infty$ which means that it could account for a 2-d black hole entropy in a combinatorial microscopic fashion arising from the wound string degrees of freedom. \\ \\ Since we have an infinite number of time variables turned on, the $\tau$ function or grand canonical partition function obeys the difference equation~\ref{differenceequation} discussed in appendix~\ref{hierarchies} which is actually a particular discrete analogue of the Toda equation (also known as Hirota-Miwa equation from the work of~\cite{Hirota:1981,Miwa:1982}).
 The dispersionless continuum limit of this equation would then suffice to obtain the genus-$0$ contribution to the grand-canonical free energy along with the associated spectral curve.